 - i.
-The Cash Transaction Report (CTR) (wherever applicable) for each month shall be submitted to FIU-IND by 15th of the succeeding month. - ii.
+The Cash Transaction Report (CTR) (wherever applicable) for each month shall be submitted to FIU-IND by 15th of the succeeding month; - ii.
 The Suspicious Transaction Report (STR) shall be submitted within 7 days of arriving at a conclusion that any transaction, whether cash or non-cash, or a series of transactions integrally connected are of suspicious nature.
+The Principal Officer shall on being satisfied that the transaction is suspicious, furnish the information promptly in writing by fax or by electronic mail to the Director in respect of transactions referred to in clause (D) of sub-rule (1) of rule 3 of the PML Rules.
 The Principal Officer shall record his reasons for treating any transaction or a series of transactions as suspicious.
-It shall be ensured that there is no undue delay in arriving at such a conclusion. - iii.
-The Non Profit Organization Transaction Reports (NTRs) for each shall be submitted to FIU-IND by 15th of the succeeding month. - iv.
+It shall be ensured that there is no undue delay in arriving at such a conclusion; - iii.
+The Non Profit Organization Transaction Reports (NTRs) for each shall be submitted to FIU-IND by 15th of the succeeding month; - iv.
 The Principal Officer will be responsible for timely submission of CTR, STR and NTR to FIU-IND; - v.
-Utmost confidentiality shall be maintained in filing of CTR, STR and NTR to FIU-IND. - vi.
-No nil reporting needs to be made to FIU-IND in case there are no cash/ suspicious/non-profit organization transactions to be reported. - 60.
-Registered Intermediaries shall not put any restrictions on operations in the accounts where an STR has been made.
+Utmost confidentiality shall be maintained in filing of CTR, STR and NTR to FIU-IND; - vi.
+No NIL reporting needs to be made to FIU-IND in case there are no cash/ suspicious/non-profit organization transactions to be reported; - vii.
+"Non-profit organization" means any entity or organisation, constituted for religious or charitable purposes referred to in clause (15) of section 2 of the Income-tax Act, 1961 (43 of 1961), that is registered as a trust or a society under the Societies Registration Act, 1860 (21 of 1860) or any similar State legislation or a Company registered under the section 8 of the Companies Act, 2013 (18 of 2013); - viii.
+Every registered intermediary, its Directors, officers and all employees shall ensure that the fact of maintenance referred to in Rule 3 of PML Rules and furnishing of information to the Director is kept confidential.
+Provided that nothing in this rule shall inhibit sharing of information under Rule 3A of PML Rules of any analysis of transactions and activities which appear unusual, if any such analysis has been done.

+75. Registered Intermediaries shall not put any restrictions on operations in the accounts where an STR has been made.
 Registered intermediaries and their directors, officers and employees (permanent and temporary) shall be prohibited from disclosing ("tipping off") the fact that a STR or related information is being reported or provided to the FIU-IND.
 This prohibition on tipping off extends not only to the filing of the STR and/ or related information but even before, during and after the submission of an STR.
 Thus, it shall be ensured that there is no tipping off to the client at any level.